daffasasmita23/daffasasmita23/README.md

 ## 👋 Hi there, I'm Muhammad Daffa Sasmita!

-🎓 I'm a Computer Science graduate from BINUS University
+🎓 I'm a Bachelor of Computer Science from BINUS University
 💻 Passionate Backend Developer — I love building scalable and efficient systems
-🌐 I also enjoy working on fullstack and mobile projects when needed
+🌐 I also enjoy working on fullstack and mobile projects

 ---